-If you offer delivery or free in-store pick up, your shipping policy should clearly explain how these processes work, the steps customers have to follow, and clearly state your local delivery coverage.
+If you offer delivery or free in-store pickup, your shipping policy should clearly explain how these processes work, the steps customers have to follow, and clearly state your local delivery coverage.

 Transparent returns, chargebacks, and cancellations

-Although we’ve dedicated a whole blog post to returns and returns policies, we’d like to mention it here as well.
+Although we’ve dedicated a whole blog post to returns and return policies, we’d like to mention it here as well.
 Make it totally clear in your shipping policy how returns work by linking to your returns policy.
 Customers need to know if they have the option of returning products, whether they will be refunded if they are unhappy, how to communicate should they have complaints, what to do if they want to change their order, and what they should do if their order is lost or damaged.

 Potential service interruptions

 This is where you tell customers why orders may take longer to arrive, why that might happen and how long they can expect to wait before they receive their order.
 People are quite understanding, as long as you are honest and upfront with them about delays.

 Communicating shipping speeds on checkout pages can increase cart conversion, provide clarity and transparency, and increase customer confidence.
 It also contributes to lower cart abandonment.

 There are various sites that provide downloadable shipping policy templates where you can just fill in your business’s details to suit your ecommerce terms.
 Have a look at TermsFeed to download a shipping policy template, and get some more insight into the details of a good shipping policy.